kircherlab/CADD-SV/README.md

 ## Converting VCF and other genome builds

   If you want to score SVs in a VCF format or your SVs are not in GRCh38 genomebuild coordinates:
   We provide an environment to handle this.
+It uses the SURVIVOR tools (https://github.com/fritzsedlazeck/SURVIVOR).

   ```bash
   conda env create -n prepBED --file envs/prepBED.yml